Invisible Disabilities – On-Demand Training

 Because their disabilities are not immediately visible, students with nonapparent conditions often feel overlooked or unsupported—especially when compared to peers whose disabilities are more easily seen.
 Yet these students are equally protected under the Americans with Disabilities Act (ADA) and equally entitled to reasonable accommodations and campus support.

-Join us on October 16, 2025, when our expert presenter – whose expertise is in disability management and the implementation of reasonable accommodations – will help you strategize to develop and foster a culture of accessibility and inclusion for students with invisible disabilities.
+Our expert presenter – whose expertise is in disability management and the implementation of reasonable accommodations – will help you strategize to develop and foster a culture of accessibility and inclusion for students with invisible disabilities.

 This session is ideal for staff, faculty, and administrators.
 Learn best practices around language, how to support the “disabilities we can’t see,” and how to facilitate accommodations in a way that’s more student-centered and proactive.
 Strengthen your institution’s support system, reduce misunderstandings or complaints, and create a more inclusive campus environment for all students.